giuliofantuzzi/BeeOptimal/docs/source/about.rst

 About
 =====

-BeeOptimal is a Python library inspired by bee algorithms for optimization.
+BeeOptimal is a Python package inspired by bee algorithms for optimization.

 Artificial Bee Colony